MieAyam25/MieAyam25/README.md

 Hey there👋

-I'm Abisha, a passionate learner hailing from Indonesia.
+I'm Abisha, a passionate learner hailing from Indonesia 🇮🇩.

 ```javascript
 const abisha = {